MirekR/peaks/README.md

    cat ./data/S*.sql > all.sql && mysql -u root -p < all.sql

-8) selecting data run following: mysql -u root -p < ./data/select/sql > ./data/peaks.txt
+8) selecting data run following: mysql -u root -p < ./data/exec_select.sql > ./data/peaks.txt

+note: if you're running this on the MacBook make sure you have correct version of the gnu-sed installed.
+It can be installed using: brew install gnu-sed --with-default-names